erikalanj/ATM/README.md

 # ATM
-ATM project for Java class with an excess of functionality
+ATM project for Java class with an excess of functionality, this code does not currently completely run, but still has many features and methods which I am proud of.

 Following are the requirements for the program: